theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics/index.md

 When `site_uv: true`, it will show site UV in footer.
 `site_uv_header` and `site_uv_footer` is custom style words, and you can hide it by leaving it blank.
 You can also use font-awesome, it looks like `[site_uv_header]UV count[site_uv_footer]`.
 {% codeblock lang:yml next/_config.yml %}
+busuanzi_count:
   # View: Site visited by 12345 people.
   site_uv: true
   site_uv_header: Site visited by
   site_uv_footer: people.
 {% endcodeblock %}
 <!-- endtab -->